RedisLabs/redislabs-docs/content/kubernetes/re-databases/ingress_routing_with_istio.md

 1. Find the `EXTERNAL-IP` for the `istio-ingressgateway` service.

-    ```yaml
+    ```sh
     kubectl get svc istio-ingressgateway -n istio-system

     NAME                   TYPE           CLUSTER-IP     EXTERNAL-IP      PORT(S)                                                                      AGE
     istio-ingressgateway   LoadBalancer   12.34.567.89   12.345.678.910   15021:12345/TCP,80:67891/TCP,443:23456/TCP,31400:78901/TCP,15443:10112/TCP   3h8m
     ```

-1. Create a DNS entry that resolves your chosen database  hostname (or a domain with a wildcard) to the Istio `EXTERNAL-IP`.
+1. Create a DNS entry that resolves your chosen database hostname (or a wildcard `*` followed by your domain) to the Istio `EXTERNAL-IP`.
 This hostname is what you will use to access your database from outside the cluster.

+    In this example, any hostname ending in `.istio.k8s.my.redisdemo.com` will resolve to Istio's LoadBalancer's external IP `12.345.678.910`.
+Substitute your own values accordingly.

-1. Verify the record was created successfully by running the `dig` command to your hostname (or any wildcard of the domain).
+1. Verify the record was created successfully.

-    ```yaml
+    ```sh
     dig api.istio.k8s.my.redisdemo.com
     ```

     Look in the `ANSWER SECTION` for the record you just created.

-    ```yaml
+    ```sh
     ;; ANSWER SECTION:
     api.istio.k8s.my.redisdemo.com.
 0 IN    A       12.345.678.910
     ```

 ## Create custom resources

+### `Gateway` custom resource
-On a different namespace from `istio-system`, create and apply the gateway and virtual service resource files.

-1. Create a `Gateway` custom resource file (`redis-gateway.yaml`).
+1. On a different namespace from `istio-system`, create a `Gateway` custom resource file (`redis-gateway.yaml`).

     ```yaml
     apiVersion: networking.istio.io/v1alpha3